postman-open-technologies/lifecycle/blueprints/landscape-mapping.md

 - Role Based Access Control (RBAC) - The ability to assign roles individual team members then shape access to workspaces, APIs, collections, and environments based upon their role in producing or consuming APIs, allowing for the protection of artifacts and other elements from unwanted changes, while still making them available to the widest possible team members for use, striking the right balance across domains, groups, and workspaces.

 ## APIs
-Mapping the API landscape is required to get a handle on API operations, and allow business and technical leadership to assert the observability and control they need to move things forward.
-Until all APIs are mapped out, documented, and made discoverable, you will not be able to effectively evolve APIs, and there will always be redundancy in the API infrastructure behind web, mobile, and device applications.
-Mapping of the enterprise API landscape begins with documentation for each API but then focuses on the artifacts that are increasingly defining them.

 - Documentation - Documentation published as human consumable HTML pages help potential API consumers learn about what an API does by describing the paths, channels, parameters, headers, schema, messages, and other building blocks of APIs, showing examples of what is possible or by providing an API client to make calls to each API as part of the documentation.
 - Swagger - Swagger 2.0 is a common specification used by teams to describe what an API does.
 It is common for Swagger files to be manually or automatically created as part of API Operations.
 Swagger artifacts provide what is needed to power documentation, mock servers, testing, and what are make it so that teams can browse and search for APIs via catalogs and networks.